Since schools closed in spring 2020 due to COVID-19, we’ve

 following a recipe, and be able to share ideas about how to add a

-fruit or veggie to every snack or meal.
+fruit or veggie to every snack and meal.
 Kids will learn and

 practice safe knife skills.